ParthenosWP4/standardsLibrary/Lexicography/ENeL-WG2/Guidelines/Customizing Oxygen for Pure Lexicographic Pleaure/README.md

 1. Click on `New` in the Code Templates Editor.
 2. Enter the abbreviate name for our code template
-3. Enter the descriptionwhich explain what the code template does
+3. Enter the description which explains what the code template does
-4. Associate the code template with an edtior - for TEI always choose XML
+4. Associate the code template with an editor - for TEI always choose XML
 5. Write the XML code we want to have in the template in the Content field, then place the cursor between <pos></pos> where we want the selected text to appear
-6. Click on the little green arrwo next to the Content field to select an editor variable; choose the "Current Selected Text"
+6. Click on the little green arrow next to the Content field to select an editor variable; choose the "Current Selected Text"
 7. Then repeat the last two steps to indicate where you want the caret to appear after your code has been inserted: in this particular case, place the caret after </gramGrp> in the Content field and then select the `Cursor position after insert` from the list of editor variables.
 8. Finally click `OK` to save your code template